0xSpaceShard/starknet-devnet/website/docs/restrictive.md

 ## Default Restricted Methods

-When no methods are specified, the following default methods will be restricted:
+When no methods are specified, the following default methods will be restricted and their HTTP endpoints counterparts (if any):

 - devnet_mint
 - devnet_restart